DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 ---

-## Sub-Workflow 3: Consensus-Based Identification
+## Sub-Workflow 3: Consensus-Based/convertfasta-based Identification

 This sub-workflow focuses on generating consensus sequences from Nanopore amplicons, using either *de novo* assembly or reference-guided variant calling.
 The goal is to reconstruct accurate ITS regions for downstream tools such as ITSx and BLAST, which require FASTA input.